Ayush23Dash/tinDog/README.md

 # TinDog
-A cute Tinder front end for dogs!
+A cute front end only Tinder for dogs!